 7. Customize the appearance and functionality of the Messenger.
 By default, the “Custom” Messenger style is selected, allowing for the selection of specific features and options to be available to the Messenger recipient.
 Pre-defined template choices are also available for specific Messenger functionality, such as inviting the recipient to update metadata on the assets, or sharing images for download.
 For details on these settings, see Messenger Templates and Configuration.

-Responses from recipients of Approval Messengers will be displayed in the Approvals UI for the affected assets.
-Any recipients whose selections should not affect the Approvals UI should not be sent an Approval Messenger.
+Responses from recipients of Approval Messengers will be displayed in Approvals View for the affected assets.
+Any recipients whose selections should not affect Approvals View should not be sent an Approval Messenger.
 Consider sending a View Only version (see step 10, below) or a Custom Messenger.

 If downloading originals is enabled for assets with files in Cold Storage, the Messenger will be queued while the originals are restored to Active Storage, then send automatically once the restore is complete.